stevencombs/retrocombs.github.io/_posts/2009/2009-04-07-turn-off-ir-reader-on-mac.md

 category: apple
 ---

-Here's a quick, yet very handy tip when that pesky Apple Remote activates Front Row (for old school Macs) or other apps on your Mac while controlling your Apple TV.
+Here's a quick, yet very handy, tip when that pesky Apple Remote activates Front Row (for old school Macs) or other apps on your Mac while controlling your Apple TV.

 * Choose Apple Menu / System Preferences...
 * Choose Personal / Security